rafalkor5/RestApiApp/README.md

 It can be imported and rest api tested.

 ### What is inside a Test folder?
-Inside you can find screenshots of controler tests.
-Unfortunately these tests only work with a local MySQL database.
+Inside you can find screenshots of controler tests familyApp.
+These tests only work when the local familyMemberApp is running.

 ### How I can run Swagger UI?
 App run from docker: